Considering a Career in the Field?

 SCMS provides one of the largest databases of employment listings in film and media studies (see the 2010-2013 Career Center Report here for more information about our Center and jobs in the field).

-A charge of $50 per job ad is required for non-members.
+A charge of $100 per job ad is required for non-members and individual members.
 Institutional members can post a job ad for free for the duration of their membership.

 If payment is not received the posting will not be approved or posted on the SCMS website.